molily/molily.de/_posts/2017-12-21-robust-javascript.md

 }
 ```

-If the value walks and talks like a date, it is a date – for this purpose.
+If the value walks and talks like a date, it is a date&thinsp;—&thinsp;for this purpose.

 This check is not as strict as `instanceof`, and that is an advantage.
 A function that does not assert types but object capabilities is more flexible.